chukwuebukaVictor/My-portfolio/README.md

     VS Code

 ### Usage
-    This is a simple project to dipslay my portfolio
+    This is a simple project to dipslay the header and footer of my portfolio mobile version page.

 ## Authors